xbeat/Machine-Learning/README.md

 Understanding Basic Gradient Descent

 Gradient descent forms the foundation of optimization in neural networks.
 It iteratively adjusts parameters by computing gradients of the loss function with respect to model parameters, moving in the direction that reduces the loss most rapidly.

+## Accelerate AI Training with Transfer Learning

+Understanding Transfer Learning Fundamentals

+Transfer learning enables models to leverage knowledge from pre-trained networks, significantly reducing training time and computational resources.
+This approach allows neural networks to apply learned features from one domain to accelerate learning in another, similar to how humans transfer knowledge between related tasks.

 ## Embedding Layers Transforming Text into Machine-Readable Vectors